xingdi1990/olmocr/README.md

 sudo apt-get install poppler-utils ttf-mscorefonts-installer msttcorefonts fonts-crosextra-caladea fonts-crosextra-carlito gsfonts lcdf-typetools
 ```

-Set up a conda environment and install olmocr
+Set up a conda environment and install olmocr.
+The requirements for running olmOCR
+are difficult to install in an existing python environment, so please do make a clean python environment to install into.
 ```bash
 conda create -n olmocr python=3.11 conda activate olmocr